 Prospective students who want to study theology, spirituality and related topics, but aren’t ready to commit to earning a graduate degree, may elect to pursue a certificate from ESR.
 These students may be interested for vocational reasons, personal development, or to expand their opportunities for ministry.
 ESR non-degree programs balance academic rigor with spiritual formation, and provide opportunities to engage in studies while earning credit that can be applied to a future graduate degree.

-Certificate programs in Quaker Studies, Spirituality, Quaker Spirituality, Spirituality in a Multifaith World, Writing as Ministry, Entrepreneurial Ministry, and Bivocational Ministry combine foundational classes with specialized courses that deeply explore areas of concentration.
+Certificate programs in Quaker Studies, Spiritual Exploration, Spiritual Formation, Quaker Spirituality, Spirituality in a Multifaith World, Writing as Ministry, Entrepreneurial Ministry, and Bivocational Ministry combine foundational classes with specialized courses that deeply explore areas of concentration.
 Students can choose from residential, intensive, online or blended residential/online courses to fulfill certificate requirements.
 These flexible yet rigorous programs can support vocational or ministry goals, or serve as an interim step toward a degree program.

 We believe that a seminary education should be accessible to anyone who is called to serve in ministry.
 Both full-time and distance, or ESR Access, students can participate in our full range of course offerings and earn accredited M.Div./M.Min. or M.A. degrees.